Why isn't Love Island on tonight?

 Get to know the new islanders and check out their social media ahead of the new show in our explainer here.

-Love Island continues on Sunday at 9 pm on ITV 2 and ITV Hub.
+Love Island continues on Sunday at 9pm on ITV2 and ITV Hub.
+Episodes are available the following morning on BritBox.

 Comments: Our rules